 - be matriculated for the duration of their Boren Awards-funded program in an undergraduate degree program located within the U.S. that’s accredited by a body recognized by the U.S. Department of Education.
 Boren Scholars must remain matriculated in their undergraduate programs for the duration of the scholarship and may not graduate until the scholarship is complete.

 How do you work with the NFP?

 To apply for this award, JHU nomination is not required, but candidates benefit greatly from working closely with us.
 Applicants submit their own materials to the Boren, but are encouraged to work with our staff, who are available to advise applicants and read drafts of essays.
 Please note: SAIS applicants should work with their school’s designated Boren representative.

 The timeline gives an overview of the application process.
-Your first step is to contact NFP Program Coordinator Nathan Daniels to discuss your intent to apply.
+Your first step is to contact the NFP to discuss your intent to apply.
 In preparation, please have a closer look below for more resources to learn about the Boren.